 Coding Simulators – The Right Tool to Hire The Right Coders

-Simulator based tests create a real-time environment to check the candidates’ capability to work on real life projects.
+Simulator-based tests create a real-time environment to check the candidates’ capability to work on real-life projects.
 Doing so gives you insights into the candidate’s skills and their problem-solving abilities; both extremely crucial for programmers.
-While MCQ based tests only focus on candidate’s knowledge of theories, simulator based test enables you to test candidates’ understanding of these concepts by requiring them to use these concepts in practical applications.
+While MCQ based tests only focus on candidate’s knowledge of theories, the simulator-based test enables you to test candidates’ understanding of these concepts by requiring them to use these concepts in practical applications.

 Correlation between MCQ and Coding Tests

 Mettl has conducted online tests for 100+ companies with 60,000+ candidates, and we have done some analysis on our end to present a few interesting insights.

 It has been observed that the candidates who have performed well in technical MCQ based tests might not perform well in a simulator based test as well.
 Over the years, we have seen poor correlations between the performance in MCQ based test and simulator-based tests.

 Only 20-30% of the good performers in the MCQ test are also able to score well in coding tests.
 So, while most of the candidates recall programming concepts, however very few can apply them to real-world situations.
 The key here is recalling v/s understanding and application, and it is understanding and application that needs to be determined.

 Simulator-based assessments enable you to filter out the very best candidates from the lot.
 These assessments allow you to gain insight into the quality of code written by the candidate and answer lot many other questions

 - Does the candidate know how to code?

 - Does the candidate follow coding best practices?

 - Is the candidate efficient enough at coding?